+

 The Developer’s Midnight Fantasy, Video stills, 2021 + Poems, Cones

-The Developer’s Midnight Fantasy (DMF) is a performance with Live music and dance set in the 26 acre Ashley Schiff Preserve at Stony Brook University.
-DMF will position life-sized paintings of heavy-duty construction machinery in & around the forest next to the native trees & flora with original music composed by Tommy Wu & Daniel Cohen performed by live musicans' and dancers choreographed by Amy Yopp Sullivan.
+The Developer’s Midnight Fantasy (DMF) a performance with Live music and dance set in the 26 acre Ashley Schiff Preserve at Stony Brook University.
+DMF positioned my life-sized paintings of heavy-duty construction machinery in & around the forest next to the native trees & flora with original music composed by Tommy Wu & Daniel Cohen performed by live musicans' and dancers choreographed by Amy Yopp Sullivan.
 Poetry by Michelle Whittaker, costumes designed by Marta Baumiller and neuroscience by Arianna Maffei. ︎︎︎

 The project will visualize how nature can be transformed overnight into yet another development or carpark.